Away With The Steiners

 Check out the size of the cane knife!

 We headed to the beach one afternoon, joined again by the local kids.
-But this time we had set out intending to trial a 30 minute beach clean up.
+But this time we had set out intending to trial a 30-minute Beach Clean Up.
 It was our first stop since leaving NZ, but we wanted to give it a whirl.

 The kids all joined in straight away and between us all we cleaned a huge section!
 It was only a small start in the grander scheme of things, but hopefully it is a start towards paying it forward.
 Plus, it serves as just one more reminder for us to continue learning to lighten our footprint as we travel…

-Getting around Coral Coast, Fiji
+Getting Around in Coral Coast, Fiji

 We were picked up from the airport in Nadi by our AirBnB host, and driven south to the Coral Coast (1.5 hours).
 We based ourselves at the AirBnB on the outskirts of Sigatoka.
-Most days we walked to the end of the road to get the local bus into town.

 It’s easy to get the bus from anywhere nearby Sigatoka.
 Although we didn’t know it at the time, this was a great practice run for getting local buses all around the Philippines and Sri Lanka!